silverapp/silver/docs/resources.md

 * `(string) customer_reference`: It's a reference to be passed between silver and clients.
 It usually points to an account ID.
 * `(positive int) payment_due_days`: Due days for generated invoices.
-* `(hash) billing_details`: An hash consisting of billing information.
+* `(hash) billing_details`: A hash consisting of billing information.
 None are mandatory and all will show up on the invoice.
   * `(string) name`: The name to be used for billing purposes.
   * `(string) company`: Company to issue invoices to.
   * `(string) email`: Customer email